dthain/compilers-fa25/bminor.md

 print "The temperature is: ", temp, " degrees\n";
 ```

+Note that each expression in the list may have a distinct type.
+`print` will determine the proper type and print accordingly.

 ## Functions

 Functions are declared in the same way as variables,